Sdeakin93/peloton-web-api/README.md

 # Next Steps

 - Provide more data from the public API:
-    - Update specific workout amounts
+    - Update specific workout amounts (including icon, count, and a reference to when a user will hit century club)
-    - Provide streaks
 - Optimise for mobile devices

+- This code can be cleaned up, and I have plans to rewrite it using React Hooks rather than setting all of the individual states.